Learning and growing together

-PAL/PASS Leaders are not allowed to help with assignments and homework.
+PAL/PASS Leaders cannot help with assignments and homework.
 You will need to attend tutor consultations and UC consultations to get that type of help.

 Who is this program for?

 PAL/PASS is for everyone.
 Students help each other learn in PAL/PASS sessions and all together they get to understand the concepts better.
-PAL/PASS is not targeting students, it is targeting difficult and challenging units.
+PAL/PASS is not targeting students but difficult and challenging units.

 Is PAL/PASS compulsory and do I have to attend PAL/PASS every week?

 PAL/PASS is not compulsory and it is up to you when and which week you would like to attend.
-However, as the PAL/PASS results have shown, students who attend more sessions perform better.
+However, note that students who attend more sessions perform better.
 Regular attendance can also keep you organised.

-If my PASS/PAL session includes worksheets can the answers to the worksheet be provided to us if we miss a session?
+If my PASS/PAL session includes worksheets, can we have the answers to the worksheet if we miss a session?

 PAL/PASS Leaders design PAL/PASS worksheets and they don't include answers.
 The PAL/PASS class will work together to solve the worksheet.
-If you miss a session, the best we can do is provide you with the worksheet and you will need to spend time solving it.
-If you want the answers we will have to come to the PAL/PASS sessions.
+If you miss a session, you can request the worksheet and spend time solving it.
+To get the answers, you will have to come to the PAL/PASS sessions.

 I am not doing well in my units.
 Who can I speak to?

-If it is a unit related question, contact the Unit Convenor or your tutor.
-Generally, consultation times are available on the unit iLearn page.
+If it is a unit-related question, contact the unit convenor or your tutor.
+Check consultation times on the unit iLearn page.